DavidJKTofan/davidjktofan.me/content/post/cloudflare-workers/index.md

 npm install -g @cloudflare/wrangler
 ```

-Check if it has been installed and it is the latest version:
+Check if Wrangler has been installed and it is the latest version:
 ```
 wrangler --version
 ```

-Connect Wrangler with your Cloudflare account:
+Connect Wrangler with your Cloudflare account (option 1):
 ```
 wrangler login
 ```

 _NOTE: if you don't have a Cloudflare account yet, [click here](https://dash.cloudflare.com/sign-up) – it's FREE!_

-If the login process does not proceed as intended, you can manually add your API Token here:
+If the login process does not proceed as intended, you can manually add your API Token here (option 2):
 ```
 wrangler config
 ```

-Alternatively, go into the Wrangler CONFIG file and add your `account_id`:
+Alternatively, go into the Wrangler CONFIG file and add your `account_id` (option 3):
 ```
 cd PROJECT_NAME
 sudo nano wrangler.toml